puccj/biology/README.md

 # Biology project: AlphaFLOW

-Project for the Course "Physical Methods of Biology": Using [AlphaFLOW](https://github.com/bjing2016/alphaflow) to simulate some protein structures
+Project for the Course "Physical Methods of Biology": Using [AlphaFLOW](https://github.com/bjing2016/alphaflow) to predict some protein structures.
+Note that this repo contains only the data and the output used for the project.
+The actual code can be found in the AlphaFLOW repository.

 ## Prerequisites